 Do your math and plan ahead when cutting up edibles.
 The On the Rise Sativa dominant edible pictured has 210mg of THC and it says it is six (6) doses.
 That means each dose will have 35mg of THC each – way too much for most people.
 If you want 10mg pieces, how will you cut it into 21 sections?
 One way is to cut it in half then cut those pieces in half, then cut those pieces in half, but that means you end up with an even number of pieces.
 In this case you end up with 20 pieces of 10.5 mg each which is close enough to the target dose.

-This was an old style edible before adult use became legal in California in 2018.
-Most edibles now and in most states where it is legal the standard required dosing is 10mg per dose, with some having higher limits for medical use, like 25mg per dose.
+This was an old style edible, before adult use became legal in California in 2018.
+Most edibles now – and in most states where it is legal – have the standard required dosing of 5mg or 10mg per dose, with some having higher limits for medical use, like 25mg per dose.

 How much food is in your stomach impacts the effects of edibles, and so does what you eat with it.
 We notice a definite difference if we take the same dose of an edible with very little on our stomach or if we take it soon after a meal.
 We get a much more pronounced and often quicker effect when our stomach is near empty.
 If our stomachs are full, the effect is usually weaker overall and can take more time to develop.